clojure-emacs/clojure-mode/README.md

 ## Installation

-If you use [package.el](http://bit.ly/pkg-el23), you can install with `M-x package-install clojure-mode`.
-Otherwise you can do a manual install by downloading `clojure-mode.el` and placing it in the `~/.emacs.d/` directory, creating it if it doesn't exist.
+Unfortunately, the version on ELPA is outdated as of now.
+You can do a manual install by downloading `clojure-mode.el` and placing it in the `~/.emacs.d/` directory, creating it if it doesn't exist.
 Then add this to the file `~/.emacs.d/init.el`: